-As group leaders prep for their next Myrtle Beach golf trip, an outstanding course lineup is always high on the priority list.
+As group leaders are planning their next Myrtle Beach golf trip, an outstanding course lineup is always high on the priority list.

 That desire inevitably leads to this question: which Myrtle Beach golf courses will be best to play in fall of 2022?
 The choices are many but here are five layouts that should be atop your wish list: